-Their legacy lives on at several National Park Service sites compiled into the Network to Freedom program.
-While some sites are closed due to the pandemic, the NPS website features videos and virtual tours to help you connect to this crucial part of American history.
+Their legacy lives on at several National Park Service sites compiled into the Journey to Freedom program.
+Sites have reopened since the pandemic, yet the NPS website features videos and virtual tours to help you connect to this crucial part of American history.

 The Early Black History of Providence, Rhode Island